isitgeorge/RandomGift/README.md

 Last build: ![Build Status](http://ci.isitgeo.com/plugins/servlet/buildStatusImage/RG-RAN)
 ***

-##Contributers
+###Contributers
 View the [contributers](https://github.com/isitgeorge/RandomGift/graphs/contributors) that help keep RandomGift awesome!

 ###Notes
 **Update check**

-The version of the plugin is automatically checked against the latest available when you start up the server to see if an update is available, this functionality can be disabled in the configuration file.
+RandomGift checks the version of itself against the latest available version on startup, this can be disabeld inside config.yml.

 **Data collection**

-RandomGift uses Plugin Metrics that collects anonymous statistic data about the plugins usage and sends it to [http://mcstats.org/plugin/randomgift](http://mcstats.org/plugin/randomgift)
+RandomGift uses Plugin Metrics to collect anonymous statistic data about RandomGifts usage and sends it to [http://mcstats.org/plugin/randomgift](http://mcstats.org/plugin/randomgift).

 RandomGift also sends its current version number back to its developer for statistical purposes.
-This information is simply used for tracking current versions in use, and the data collected will only be seen by the developer(s).
+This information is used for tracking current versions in use, and the data collected will only be seen by the developer(s).

 ![MCStats](http://api.mcstats.org/signature/RandomGift.png)

 *If you prefer, you can disable both the Plugin Metrics and sending of version data inside the configuration file as seen above.
 You can also disable Plugin Metrics globally inside its own configuration located at /plugins/Plugin Metrics/config.yml*

-[Source is available on GitHub](http://github.com/isitgeorge/randomgift) Pull requests and suggestions are welcome!
+Help RandomGift conquer the world on [GitHub](http://github.com/isitgeorge/randomgift)?